 With that intensive Border Collie stare and the high intelligence and speed of a Shetland Sheepdog, some would say the Border Sheepdog brings the best of both worlds.

-This fluffy dog will be great for novice and advanced owners with a right mind and training regiments but is possible.
+This fluffy dog will be great for novice and advanced owners with the right mind and training regiments but it is possible.
 This guide will help you see if the Border Sheepdog suits your personal preferences.

 Border Sheepdog Puppies – Before You Buy…

-The Border Sheepdog is a mix breed between the Shetland Sheepdog and the Border Collie.
+The Border Sheepdog is a mixed breed between the Shetland Sheepdog and the Border Collie.
 Since the breed is new, there is little information on their history.